babybirdprd/mcp-rg-editor/README.md

 frontend onto Vercel directly, and must be disabled to properly export the frontend statically.
 As such, the
 [`unoptimized` property](https://nextjs.org/docs/api-reference/next/image#unoptimized)
-is set to true for the `next/image` component in the `next.config.js` configuration.
+is set to true for the `next/image` component in the `next.config.ts` configuration.
 This will allow the image to be served as-is, without changes to its quality, size, or format.